Ben-PW/Spotlight/README.md

 For assigning spotlight by attribute, I have a slightly hacky plan.
 Attribute will be proxied by a dummy variable labelled 'Degree', as the spotlight assignment code expects a variable of that name to weight assignment probabilties by.

 The main design choice currently is how edge deletion probability is assigned.
 As is, the 'b' parameter controls the sampling weight assigned to each non-spotlit tie.
 Spotlit ties are assigned a weight of 1.
 The probability of a tie being sampled for deletion is, therefore, the product of the proportion of non spotlit ties, the missingness level selected, and the b parameter.
 Any feedback on this mechanism is welcome, as it is relatively easy to change at this stage of the code.

+## Options for future work

+The framework itself is quite robust, and is able to handle missing nodes and spuriously present nodes through the use of the NodeID system and a matchNodes() function (present in earlier versions but not required for this case), which means bias calculations are only carried out on nodes present in both Ground Truth and Error networks.
+This means that, on undirected networks, it can comfortably simulate a wide range of various error conditions, not just tie deletion/addition.
+With some adjustment it will be able to handle directed networks as well, although this would require updating some of the error functions.
+Earlier versions of the code have functions in place to simulate randomly missing/added ties, randomly missing nodes, randomly added nodes which randomly extend a fixed number of ties to random nodes in the network, and randomly added nodes which extent a variable number of ties to the network, with the number being determined by sampling from the existing network degree distribution.